 Forest Lawn is also the second stop on your very own Tour de Frank Lloyd Wright, a showcase of about two-thirds of the architect’s remaining work in Buffalo.
 Begin at Wright’s Blue Sky Mausoleum in Forest Lawn, then exit on West Delavan Ave and turn right to head north on Chapin Parkway.
 Your second stop is the William R. Heath house at Soldier’s Circle.
 From there, you’ll take the scenic route through Delaware Park and exit onto Parkside Ave near the Zoo.
 Your final stop is the Martin House Complex, a prairie style masterpiece on Jewett Parkway.
 The route totals about three miles—log an extra mile-and-a-half by making your way back to the start.

 155 Cazenovia St, Buffalo, NY 14210

 While any of the urban greenspaces in Olmstead’s park system deserve a spot on this list, Cazenovia Park may be one of the more underrated in Buffalo and is certainly worth the trek for those of us who rarely venture south of harbor.
 The outer loop comes in at just over a mile and crosses the creek twice—perfect for a quick run or a few laps.
-Plan to go on a Sunday morning and unwind and refuel at the farmer’s market, which often hosts free yoga and local food trucks.
+Plan to go on a Sunday morning during warmer months and unwind and refuel at the farmer’s market, which often hosts free yoga and local food trucks.